StackVista/stackstate-docs/use/concepts/components.md

 ## Component groups

 Components of the same type and/or state can optionally be grouped together into a single element.
 Grouped components are represented by a circle in the topology visualization.
+The component group will be named `... group`.
+For example a group of components with type `pod` will be named `pod group`.

 The size of the component group's circle in the topology visualization represents the number of components in the group:

 * Less than 100 components = small circle
 * 100 to 150 components = medium circle